- Plesk 12.5 for Linux

 If you see an output similar to the one shown above, your server is not an open relay.
 Otherwise, if you see a reply like

-250 2.1.5 Ok , then your server is indeed acting as an open relay and you need to proceed to the resolution part below.
+, then the server, indeed, is acting as an open relay and you need to proceed to the resolution part below.

 Note: When sending messages to an email address hosted on the same server authorization is usually not required, and such behavior is not considered as an open relay.
 The same applies to sending messages locally from the server.